WLCG-AuthZ-WG/common-jwt-profile/profile.md

    </td>
    <td>RFC7519 & OpenID Connect core
    </td>
    <td>The <strong><code>aud</code></strong> claim represents the audience or audiences the token is intended for.
 In the general case, the <strong><code>aud</code></strong> value is an array of case-sensitive strings.
 As specified in <a href="https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.3" target="_blank">RFC 7519 section 4.1.3</a>, in the common special case when there is one audience, the aud value MAY be a single case-sensitive string.
 The special string value of 'https://wlcg.cern.ch/jwt/v1/any' signifies that the issuer intends the token to be valid for all relying parties.
-See the discussion below for further guidance on picking values for the `aud` claim.
+See the discussion below for further guidance on picking values for the <code>aud</code> claim.
    </td>
    <td>Required
    </td>